riskerYuan/next-enterprise/README.md

 - `postinstall`: Applies patches to external dependencies
 - `preinstall`: Ensures the project is installed with Yarn
 - `coupling-graph`: **Generates a coupling and cohesion graph for the components**
+- `vercel-build`: Builds the application specifically for deployment on Vercel, ensuring all configurations are optimized for the Vercel platform

 ## 🔗 Coupling Graph